About Animal Welfare Assoc. of Warren County

 Come Meet Our Pets...

 We do not have a physical shelter location.
 All of our animals are housed in foster homes.
 We then show them at the Wentzville MO Petsmart.
-We show them there on the 1st, 3rd, and 5th Saturday of each month.
+We show them there on the 1st and 3rd Saturday of each month.
+And the 1st Saturday of the month at the Petco in Dardenne Prairie.
 So please come see us there!**************************

 A Pet’s Ten Commandments